H-2-O-every/Face-Recognition-Security-System/README.md

 ## Please read README.md in all of JetsonNano, RaspberryPi directories.
 Each README file describes the flow of each device.

+## Be Careful.
-## We used two Raspberry Pi for this project.
+ We used two Raspberry Pi for this project.
 If you want to use more Raspberry Pi, there is nothing to do you should.
 Just be careful Raspberry Pi's ID. ( If you want to know about the Raspberry Pi ID, read the README.md in Raspberry Pi Derectory. )

 <br>